Moving to Oman

 "No doubt.
 Certainly Oman is wonderful place to spend life if you are nature lover and believe in family life.
 The best location to move in are Al Khuwair, Al -Athaibah, Al Seeb and Al Qurum.
 These are decent locations with shopping mall in close vicinity," said one expat in Muscat.

 "Oman is a culturally diverse country with a rich history and a unique culture.
 Expats should be aware that the country is a Muslim majority nation and that Islamic laws and customs are strictly enforced.
 Expats should also be aware that the climate in Oman is hot and dry, with temperatures reaching up to 50°C in the summer months.
 It is important to dress modestly and respect local customs and traditions.
 Expats should also be aware that English is widely spoken in Oman, but Arabic is the official language.
-Finally, expats should be aware that the cost of living in Oman is relatively high, and that it is important to have a valid visa and work permit before moving to the country," remarked one expat who made the move to Oman.
+Finally, expats should be aware that the cost of living in Oman is relatively high, and that it is important to have a valid visa and work permit before moving to the country," said one expat who made the move to Oman.

 How do I find a place to live in Oman?